Cobordisms of sutured manifolds and the functoriality of link Floer homology

 \end{rem}

-\begin{proof} Consider the cobordism $\ol{\W} = (W,Z,\xi)$ from $(-M_1,-\g_1)$ to $(-M_0,-\g_0).$ First, suppose that $Z$ has no isolated components and set $N = M_1 \cup Z.$ Then $F_{\ol{\W}} = F_{\ol{\W}_1} \circ \Phi_{\xi},$ where $\ol{\W}_1$ is a special cobordism from $(-N,-\g_0)$ to $(-M_0,-\g_0).$ By Theorem \ref{thm:glue}, we have
+\begin{proof} Consider the cobordism $\ol{\W} = (W,Z,[-\xi])$ from $(-M_1,-\g_1)$ to $(-M_0,-\g_0)$.
+First, suppose that $Z$ has no isolated components, and set $N = M_1 \cup Z$.
+Then $F_{\ol{\W}} = F_{\ol{\W}_1} \circ \Phi_{\xi}$, where $\ol{\W}_1$ is a special cobordism from $(-N,-\g_0)$ to $(-M_0,-\g_0)$.
+By Theorem~\ref{thm:glue}, we have

-We can view $\ol{\W}_1$ as a special cobordism $\W_1$ from $(M_0,\g_0)$ to $(N,\g_0)$ As explained in Remark \ref{rem:handle}, we can build $\W_1$ from the symplectization of $(M_0,\g_0,\z_0)$ by first attaching Weinstein one-handles, then attaching Weinstein two-handles along a Legendrian link $L$ with framing $tb(L)-1.$ Hence we are done if we prove the result when $\W$ is a Weinstein one- or two-handle cobordism.
+By turning it upside down, we can view $\ol{\W}_1$ as a special cobordism $\W_1$ from $(M_0,\g_0)$ to~$(N,\g_0)$.
+As explained in Remark~\ref{rem:handle}, we can build $\W_1$ from the symplectization of $(M_0,\g_0,\z_0)$ by first attaching Weinstein 1-handles, then attaching Weinstein 2-handles along a Legendrian link $L$ with framing $tb(L)-1$.
+Hence, we are done if we prove the result when $\W$ is a Weinstein 1- or 2-handle cobordism.